 Over the past 10 years, governments around the world have adopted policies that help to reduce the use of disposable plastic.
 For example, most countries in Africa have a complete ban on the production and use of plastic bags and Greenpeace demands that big corporations take responsibility for the plastic pollution crisis by ending single-use plastic and packaging.

-Silentnight is helping to tackle plastic pollution with their Eco Comfort range of duvets, pillows and mattresses - with fillings made in the UK from 100% recyclable plastic bottles.
+Silentnight is helping to tackle plastic pollution with their Eco Comfort range of duvets, pillows and mattresses - with fillings made in the UK from recycled plastic, including bottles.
 The Eco Comfort range has so far prevented the equivalent of 525 million plastic bottles entering the ocean.
 In addition to this, Silentnight also works in partnership with the Marine Conservation Society to help ensure the oceans are protected from further plastic pollution.

 Some individual steps that you can take towards reducing plastic waste include, using a reusable water bottle, taking canvas bags out with you when you go shopping, removing plastic from nature when you’re out and about and also cutting out plastic items at home by opting for alternatives made from natural materials.